ChouseinKec/triax-page/docs/style/hooks/factory.md

 - The hook uses the style manager for getting and setting property values.
 - Property definitions are sourced from `StyleDefinitions`.
-- Use this hook in style panels or property editors to keep UI---
+- Use this hook in style LayoutPanels or property editors to keep UI---

 ## Notes

 - The hook uses the style manager for getting and setting property values.
 - Property definitions are sourced from `StyleDefinitions`.
-- Use this hook in style panels or property editors to keep UI
+- Use this hook in style LayoutPanels or property editors to keep UI